Found yourself stuck in the airport? Here are 8 things to do on a layover at Bucharest Henri Coandă Airport!

 2. Relax in a lounge

-Catching up on work?
-Searching for a quiet, comfortable spot?
+Airport LoungesAre you catching up on work or searching for a quiet, comfortable spot?
 Check into one of three lounges.
-For a single fee, you can take advantage of WiFi, unlimited drinks and food, news and TV, and a quiet environment.
+You can take advantage of WiFi, unlimited drinks and food, news and TV, and a quiet environment for a single fee.
 The nice thing about these lounges?
 All travellers can take advantage of them, not just First or Business Class travellers.
-Simply pre-book your visit online or use your lounge membership program to get in.
+Pre-book your visit online or use your lounge membership program to get in.
 Locations and amenities are listed in our Bucharest Henri Coandă Airport Guide.

 3. Shop